Student Services and Amenities Fee (SSAF)

 The maximum annual fee is set by the Government and the amount you pay will vary according to your enrolled load and mode of study.
-SSAF is calculated and charged progressively for each semester, and is based on your based on your program campus and study load within a calendar year.
+SSAF is charged for Higher Education students studying in a Commonwealth Supported or Domestic Full Fee-Paying Place.
+It is calculated and charged progressively for each semester, and is based on your program campus and study load within a calendar year.

 |Student Services and Amenities Fee schedule|

 |0.125 EFTSL to less than 0.750 EFTSL||$244|

 |0.750 EFTSL and above||$326|

 |0.125 EFTSL to less than 0.750 EFTSL||$183|

 International fee-paying students

 EFTSL = Equivalent Full-time Study Load